 The boost to residential activity will encourage further commercial growth and investment as people move into the central city.

 The latter was obvious, but it took CERA nearly 4 years post Feb 22 quake to admit it.
-CERA's original Blueprint was to use the E & S Frame as a land bank cum parkland, to improve land values for a favoured few red zone sections in the Frame, CERA's so-called core CBD.
+CERA's original Blueprint was to use the E & S Frame as a land bank cum parkland, to improve land values for a favoured few red zone sections inside the Frame, CERA's so-called core CBD.
 Meanwhile quake damaged & CERA-cordon-strangled, CBD businesses relocated elsewhere, while CERA dithered.

 Isaacs quit to become CEO of Stonewood Homes which soon went into liquidation.